An artists journey

 One obvious thing is that the larger sensors have a larger number of pixels.
 Typical medium format cameras have 100 MPixels, compared to 60 for the highest resolution full frame camera today.

 But it is more than just number of pixels.
 The larger sensors allow larger pixel sites.
 This means each pixel gathers more light and each pixel has lower noise, greater dynamic range, and better color accuracy.
-Medium format lenses are also generally of higher quality than 35 mm ones.
+Medium format lenses are also generally higher quality than 35 mm ones.

 Overall, the whole system is high quality all the way through.
 This leads to files that can be printed at huge sizes with astounding detail and color.